dmbarbour/wikilon/docs/AwelonLang.md

 *Aside:* Accelerators could theoretically use a [persistent array](https://en.wikipedia.org/wiki/Persistent_array) implementation.
 But I believe we should keep arrays simple.
 Developers should explicitly model a persistent data structure when they want one, to better interact with stowage, memoization, parallelism, and laziness.

-## Labeled Data and Records

-Labeled data types, such as records and variants, are a staple of most programming languages.
-I've frequently contemplated built-in support for labeled data in Awelon.
-However, editable views and accelerators should be adequate to the task without requiring new primitives.

-Naively, a record could be encoded as an association list, and a variant as a function that selects and applies a handler from an association list.
-However, the specific concrete choice of "association list" can be awkward for many use cases, as would other specific choices like "trie".

-I propose instead that Awelon favors record *constructors* - i.e. we use `[[A] "a" put [B] "b" put ...](record)`.
-The block represents a function writing to an opaque record representation (perhaps a trie).
-The `(record)` annotation then indicates that this function should have the type of a simple record constructor, and informs our runtime to use an accelerated record representation.
-This preserves commutative behavior and error semantics of `put` operations, and simplifies functional abstraction of records.
-Record constructors are also easy to recognize and manipulate through a projectional editor.

 ## Data Representation